datanav/docs/technical/wix-tripletex.rst

 Wix.com Orders to Tripletex Order
 ---------------------------------
-Before any synchronization can take place, a link between a Wix.com Orders and a Tripletex Order must be established.

-A new Tripletex Order will be created from a Wix.com Orders if it is connected to a Wix.com Wix-orders that is synchronized into Tripletex.
+Every Wix.com Orders will be synchronized with a Tripletex Order.

 Once a link between a Wix.com Orders and a Tripletex Order is established, it will keep in sync between the two systems, regardless of where it is edited.